 Roatan’s mayor offered ~USD 5,000 reward for capturing the killer.
 On April 9, the police, assisted by a special force unit, arrested the murder (Guzman Ramirez) and found the revolver involved.
 After this incident, NCL announced it is cancelling for a week all scheduled stops in Coxen Hole.

 Passengers received as compensation US$150 per cabin in onboard credit, plus 10% future NCL cruise booking discount.
-Additionally to the celebrity comedy shows, passengers also enjoyed free house wine served with dinner, plus 50% discount on specialty dining cover charges.
+Additionally, to the celebrity comedy shows, passengers also enjoyed free house wine served with dinner, plus a 50% discount on speciality dining cover charges.

 (overboard) On December 26, 2008, a 36-year-old female passenger jumped overboard.
-The woman was reported missing by her husband at ~4 am, when the ship was approx 15 ml / 25 km east of Cancun Mexico.
+The woman was reported missing by her husband at ~4 am when the ship was approx 15 mi / 25 km east of Cancun Mexico.
 The ship conducted search and rescue operation, that failed to find the body.
-Given the woman’s mental health history, the investigation assumed she committed a suicide.
+Given the woman’s mental health history, the investigation assumed she committed suicide.

 As compensation, passengers received US$50 PP in onboard credit.
 The propulsion problem (thrust bearing failure) affected also the next itineraries.
 NCL announced the cancellation of the Oct 26 itinerary, allowing the vessel to enter drydock in Freeport Bahamas for repairs.

-All booked passengers were fully refunded, and additionally received 25% future NCL cruise booking discount.
-On the Panama Canal repositioning cruise from Alaska to Caribbean (Sept 21), the US call ports San Francisco and Los Angeles were dropped, while the port stays in Mexico (Puerto Vallarta, Acapulco) and Colombia (Cartagena) were shortened.
+All booked passengers were fully refunded and additionally received a 25% future NCL cruise booking discount.
+On the Panama Canal repositioning cruise from Alaska to Caribbean (Sept 21), the US call ports San Francisco and Los Angeles were dropped, while the port stays in Mexico (Puerto Vallarta, Acapulco) and Colombia (Cartagena) was shortened.
 All passengers were compensated with US$50 PP in onboard credit.
 The ship returned to service on Nov 2, 2008.

 November-December 2007, CDC reported on voyage Nov 30 to Dec 9, a major Norovirus outbreak affected a total of 335 passengers (out of 2377, or 14,1%) and 24 crew (out of 1097, or 2,2%).
 The ship was on 8-day Eastern Caribbean cruise from Miami.

 On April 17, 2007, a 35-year-old passenger drowned in Barbados.
-The accident occurred on NCL-sponsored snorkeling excursion off the island’s west coast.
-The man was snorkeling together with his wife and other passengers from the ship docked in Bridgetown.
+The accident occurred on NCL-sponsored snorkelling excursion off the island’s west coast.
+The man was snorkelling together with his wife and other passengers from the ship docked in Bridgetown.

 April 2007, CDC reported on the voyage Apr 13 to 22, a Norovirus outbreak (gastrointestinal illness) infected 92 passengers (out of 2490, or 3,7%) and 7 crew (out of 1084, or 0,7%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 The ship was on 9-day Southern Caribbean cruise from homeport Miami Florida.

 On November 4, 2006, after leaving the shipbuilding yard and while attempting to pass under River Ems power line (northwestern Germany), the cruise vessel caused a massive blackout – first in Germany, and then in other European countries.

-Officially called “380KV-Ems-Overhead Powerline Crossing”, this power line is mounted on two large pylons – each with clearance / height of 110 m / 361 ft.
-The span between the pylons has length of 405 m (1329 ft).
+Officially called “380KV-Ems-Overhead Powerline Crossing”, this power line is mounted on two large pylons – each with clearance/height of 110 m / 361 ft.
+The span between the pylons has a length of 405 m (1329 ft).
 While the clearance allows cargo ships to pass beneath the power line, some of the Papenburg-built cruise ships (by Meyer Werft) require the powerline to be switched off.
-Its switching off for the NCL Pearl ship caused the infamous “2006 European blackout” – temporarily leaving over 15 million people without electricity.
+The switching off for the NCL Pearl ship caused the infamous “2006 European blackout” – temporarily leaving over 15 million people without electricity.